rollerworks/PasswordStrengthBundle/README.md

 ## Requirements

-You need at least PHP PHP 8.4 and Symfony 8, mbstring is recommended but not required.
+You need at least PHP PHP 7.4 and Symfony 7.4, mbstring is recommended but not required.

-> [!NOTE]
->
-> This package requires PHP 8.4 or higher and Symfony 8 or higher.
->
-> If you need support for older Symfony versions, use the [3.x branch](https://github.com/rollerworks/PasswordStrengthBundle/tree/3.x).

 ## Basic Usage